s-matyukevich/raspberry-pi-os/docs/lesson03/linux/timer.md

 1. [tick_setup_periodic](https://github.com/torvalds/linux/blob/v4.14/kernel/time/tick-common.c#L144) This is the place were device is configured for periodic tics.
 1. [tick_set_periodic_handler](https://github.com/torvalds/linux/blob/v4.14/kernel/time/tick-broadcast.c#L432)  Finally we reached the place where the handler is assigned!

 If you take a look at the last function in the call chain, you will see that Linux uses different handlers depending on whether broadcast is enabled or not.
-Tick broadcast is used to awake idle CPUs, you can read more about it [here](https://lwn.net/Articles/574962/) but we are going to ignore it and concentrate on a more general tick handler instead.
+Tick broadcast is used to awake idle CPUs, you can read more about it [here](https://lwn.net/Articles/574962/).
+But we are going to ignore it and concentrate on a more general tick handler instead.

 In general case [tick_handle_periodic](https://github.com/torvalds/linux/blob/v4.14/kernel/time/tick-common.c#L99) and then [tick_periodic](https://github.com/torvalds/linux/blob/v4.14/kernel/time/tick-common.c#L79) functions are called.
 The later one is exactly the function that we are interested in.
 Let me copy its content here.